The Best Time to Visit Phuket

 - Plenty of night time entertainment and day time shopping with slightly smaller crowds than January and February

-- Accommodation prices tend to be lower than January and February with some hotels offering special discounts.
+- Accommodation prices tend to be lower than January and February with some .

 The Not So Good :